Everyone has a story to tell.

 He researched a tonne of different options from filling out surveys and email marketing to support staff and freelance writing.

-It was the latter that grabbed his attention and in just a few short weeks after figuring out that we could make money online by writing articles for different companies with no experience required, we booked tickets on a one-way flight to Thailand with the intention of making a business out of it.
+It was the latter that grabbed his attention and, after figuring out that we could make money online by writing articles for different companies with no experience required, we booked tickets on a one-way flight to Thailand with the intention of making a business out of it.

 Taking the leap and leaving on a one-way ticket with no idea of whether we’d succeed or not was scary but we figured the worst thing that could possibly happen would be to fail and have one hell of an adventure in Thailand whilst doing it.